jar398/listtools/doc/guide.md

 In cases where the precise RCC-5 relationship isn't known, we can also write
  * A <= B: A < B or A = B
  * A >= B: A > B or A = B
  * A not!
+B: A and B intersect; are not disjoint;
-B: it is not the case that A !
-B (i.e. at least one individual falls under both)
+   it is not the case that A !
+B;
+   at least one individual falls under both
  * A ?
 B: RCC-5 relationship is unknown